kusumotonorio/karakuri/README.md

 set-transitions
 ```

-If you write f for the first element of an array that represents information about a transition, it represents an internal transition.
+If you write ```f``` for the first element of an array that represents information about a transition, it represents an internal transition.
 If it is the same as the from state, it represents a self transition.

 The second element is the event where the transition occurs.
-If you write this as f, it means unconditional.
+If you write this as ```f```, it means unconditional.

 However, all transitions require the guard condition of the third element to be met.
-If the third element is f, there is no guard condition.
+If the third element is ```f```, there is no guard condition.

 The fourth element is the action performed during the transition.
-If this is written as f, it is interpreted as having no action.
+If this is written as ```f```, it is interpreted as having no action.

 The ```state-entry```, ```state-do```, and ```state-exit``` are special events, each representing when a state is entered, while it is in, and when it is exited.